Mobility-Aware Routing and Caching: A Federated Learning Assisted Approach: System Model and Problem Formulation

-This paper focuses primarily on the following challenges that are associated with small-cell networks: (i) When MUs intensively migrate into one area, it is challenging to properly retrieve the large number of objects requested by MUs over a backhaul while guaranteeing a minimum network cost; (ii) The MUs' preferences affect the CE of SBSs.
-Moreover, distributed caching might result in duplicate files in a small area; (iii) Joint learning and cache placement, as well as service provisioning, might result in a high delay.
+We focus on the following challenges: (i) When MUs migrate into one area, proper retrieving of several requested files over a backhaul while minimizing the cost becomes complicated; (ii) The MUs' preferences affect the cache efficiency of SBSs.
+Moreover, distributed caching might result in duplicate files in a small area; (iii) Joint learning and cache placement, also service provisioning, can yield long delays.